ipoom-jeong/gaudi-lab/research/index.md

 ### **Computer System Architectures and Resource Orchestration**

 Modern computer systems have become larger and more complex, underscoring the need for designing highly efficient system architectures and effectively orchestrating shared resources, such as memory and last-level cache (LLC).
-We are investigating state-of-the-art systems and exploring diverse solutions to improve system-wide processing efficiency.
+We are investigating cutting-edge systems and exploring diverse solutions to improve system-wide processing efficiency.

 {% include button.html flip=true style="bare" %}